labarba/jose/EditorsGuide.md

 8. Assign reviewer(s) with `@whedon assign @username as reviewer` and `@whedon add @username as reviewer`.

-9. Create the REVIEW issue with `@whedon start review magic-word=bananas` (it gets automatically populated with one checklist per reviewer).
+9. Create the REVIEW issue with `@whedon start review` (it gets automatically populated with one checklist per reviewer).

 10. Close the pre-review issue.